Italian passport: Issuing

-However, Italian citizens can also apply through Carabinieri (Stazioni dei Carabinieri) and Police (Commissariati) offices.
+Italian citizens can only apply online on the official Police website.
 Since the introduction of biometric passports in 2006, applicants should appear in person at the Police offices to have fingerprints collected; children under 12 are exempt, but should appear in person nonetheless.

 The current fee for a standard 10-year biometric passport is €116.
 The requirement to attach an annual revenue stamp inside the passport was canceled in 2014.

 Multiple passports

-Italians are allowed to have two passports if they have a valid reason, such as having a stamp from a country like Israel, which may cause trouble with other countries (some countries do not accept passports that contain stamps issued by Israeli authorities).